ruckertm/HINT/README.md

   different licenses attached.

-- The artwork in resources is again under an MIT/X11 license as in the file LICENSE.
+- The artwork in resources is again under an MIT/X11 license as in the file LICENSE, but with the additional restriction that the use of the artwort is restricted to programs that have the sole purpose of displaying HINT files.
+All other uses require the written permission of the copyright holders.

 - Any files not covered by the above that do not explicitly contain a different license statement are under an MIT/X11